canonical/ubuntu-pro-client/docs/explanations/status_columns.md

 * **n/a**: This means "not applicable".
 This will show if the service cannot be enabled on the machine due to a non-contract restriction.
 For example, we cannot enable `livepatch` on a container.

+  "Not applicable" rows are not shown by default.
+If you would like to see the full output, use the `pro status --all` command.

 ## Notices